DualBrain/gotBASIC/qbc.md

 # QuickBASIC Clone (QBC)

-Purpose is to provide tools for running QuickBASIC programs in Linux and other non-MS-DOS -environments.
+Purpose is to provide tools for running QuickBASIC programs in Linux and other non-MS-DOS environments.

 It currently seems like it will become a QuickBASIC to C++ translator.
 In fact, it already translates a large subset of QuickBASIC to C++.
 However, the resulting code is not maintainable, and the library which it requires, is not finished.
 But it is being developed, in hopes it will one day enable running complicated DOS-specific QuickBASIC programs such as this, under Linux.